Arsene Wenger always looked to promote youth at Arsenal, but not every young player he gave a chance to managed to establish themselves.

 The midfielder can now be found at Sutton United, and spent his Boxing Day scoring twice in a 4-0 victory over Boreham Wood.

 Frozen out at QPR, where he hasn’t even been given a squad number.
 Ouch.
-There is this, though:

 Eventually had to drop into Spain’s second tier but made his La Liga debut for Malaga earlier this month.